How to decontaminate an N95 mask in an Instant Pot

 You can also use an oven if you don’t have a countertop cooker.
 The catch is that most ovens won’t let you target 212°F specifically, the way a cooker will.
 That means you may have to settle for 200° or 225°, but the researchers warn that if you go hotter than 212°F, you could hurt the mask.
 Go cooler, and it could take longer to sterilize.

 The good news is that this process is repeatable.
 Researchers decontaminated masks 20 times, showing that SARS-CoV-2 and other coronaviruses were destroyed on all parts of the mask.
-Meanwhile, components like the elastic headband stayed intact.
+Meanwhile, components such as the elastic headband stayed intact.
 After sterilization, researchers tested the filtration and found that it still filtered 95% of particles down to 0.3 microns—what makes the N95 such a powerful tool in the fight against COVID-19.

 If you’d like to try the technique yourself, all you need is a cooker, a paper or cloth towel, and the right setting.
 Just remember that, unlike just about everything else you cook in an Instant Pot, you don’t add water.